Travel Advice and Advisories - FAQ

 How are Travel Advice and Advisories developed and maintained?

-How often are Travel Advice and Advisories pages revised?
+How often are Travel Advice and Advisories pages updated?

-How do I determine if it is safe for me to travel?
+How do I determine if it is safe to travel?

-The decision to travel is the sole responsibility of the individual.
-Travel Advice and Advisories provide recommendations about safety and security conditions abroad to enable Canadians to make their own informed decisions regarding travel.
+The decision to travel is yours alone.
+The Travel Advice and Advisories provide recommendations about safety and security conditions in destinations around the world to help you to make informed decisions.

 2. Risk Levels and Travel Advisories